spark1313/GIOCODEX/README.md

 ### [SearchAndDestroy](Pasta/searchAndDestroy.sh)
 * Find files of a certain criteria and delete them
 ### [Sequel](Pasta/sequel.sql)
 * The sequel to the pasta - you might be a Pastafarian at this point.
-SQL queries interacting with DBs are catalogged here.
+SQL queries interacting with DBs are catalogged here

 # Chapter 3: Scripture
 Incantations crafted and written into these pages may be read to expedite manual invocation of individual fragments of Giomancy.
 Different schools of Giomancy have their own sections.